-If you operate as a freelancer or run a small business, chances are you file taxes as a sole proprietor.
-According to the Small Business Administration, a sole proprietorship is the easiest way to start and run a business, and as a result, it’s also the most common small business type.
-If you operate a sole proprietorship, you’ll use a Schedule C form to report profit and loss for your business, filing it with your taxes each year.
+Chances are that you file taxes as a sole proprietor if you operate as a freelancer or run a small business.
+According to the Small Business Administration, a sole proprietorship is the easiest way to start and run a business and it’s also the most common small business type as a result.

-A Schedule C form is used to file taxes with the Internal Revenue Service when you earn self-employment income.
-You don’t have to operate a business full time to file a Schedule C. In fact, you can be a W-2 payrolled employee and still need to report side income on a Schedule C.
+A Schedule C form is used to report income and business expenses to the Internal Revenue Service when you earn self-employment income.
+You don’t have to operate a business full time to file a Schedule C. In fact, you can be an employee, working for someone else on a regular basis, and still have to report side income on a Schedule C.

 The IRS provides Schedule C to report income and losses from a business or sole proprietorship.
-The form gathers data on your income and subtracts your expenses to arrive at your total taxable income for the year.
-This income is added to your other income for the year, including any W-2 pay you received.
-Schedule C is also known as Form 1040 or 1040-SR.
+The form lists your sources of income and subtracts your expenses to arrive at your total taxable income for the year.
+This income is added to your other income, including any pay you received from which taxes were withheld.

-If you earn money as a contractor or self-employed worker, you have to report it on your income taxes.
-This includes gig work, babysitting money or extra funds you make cleaning houses for friends.
+You have to report money you earn as a contractor or self-employed worker to the IRS on your tax return.
+This might include gig work, babysitting money or extra funds you make cleaning houses.
 There’s a common misconception that you don’t have to claim amounts less than $400.
 You have to claim all your income, but you won’t have to pay self-employment tax if you made less than $400.

 How to File Schedule C

-Before you get started with your Schedule C, you need to gather information on your income and business expenses for the tax year.
-For income, this includes any 1099-C forms you received and gross receipts from your business sales.
-Next, you need to gather all receipts and logs of expenses related to your business during the tax year.
+First gather all information regarding your income and business expenses for the tax year.
+This includes any 1099-NEC forms you received reporting cumulative payments for your services of $600 or more over the course of the year.
+It would include gross receipts from your business sales.
+Next gather all your receipts and logs of expenses you paid relating to your business during the tax year.

 The IRS provides Schedule C to report income and losses from a business or sole proprietorship.
 The form gathers data on your income and subtracts your expenses to arrive at your total taxable income for the year.